webdevmar/canvas-game/readme.md

 boxes.forEach(box => box.addEventListener('click', pick));'

 ## Features
-List of features ready and TODOs for future development
+List of features ready and TODOs for future development:
 * basic functionality as a core and sense of the game
 * game with the mouse
 * simple design